 Because it is fermented, it contains lots of probiotics that are beneficial for intestinal health and digestion.
 It is known for boosting the digestive system and energy levels.

-Although sweetened black tea is used to make kombucha, the finished product has roughly 1/3 to 1/2 of the caffeine of unfermented black tea.
+Although sweetened black tea is used to make kombucha, the finished product has roughly one-third to one-half of the caffeine of unfermented black tea.
 Likewise, much of the sugar used to sweeten the tea before it is fermented is also consumed during the fermentation process.

 Much of the kombucha that is sold in stores near me however is made thousands of miles away and shipped across the country.
 Some local businesses exist around the United States that brew their own kombucha and sell it in refillable glass bottles to reduce packaging waste.